-And there is has been a ton to catch-up on.
+And there has been a ton to catch up on.

 In November of last year, I stepped away from my position at Optum to work with the reporting and evaluation team at the Institute for Community Alliances (ICA).
 ICA is a nonprofit organization that acts as Minnesota’s Lead Agency for its Homeless Management Information System (HMIS).
 All of that is a lot of text that simply means that I get to use my experience and expertise to assist agencies and organizations dedicated to helping those experiencing homelessness.
 In a lot of ways, it is the exact type of job that I was looking for after I finished my research in Milwaukee, and its been an absolutely amazing experience.

 It has also meant that I have a whole new set of lingo to learn along with developing a better understanding of the different stakeholders and issues at play within the communities we serve.
 It’s been an eye-opening and somewhat sobering experience, but the passion and dedication of the people I get to work with has been truly inspiring.